yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for NICLOSAMIDE (6 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of nicotinamides (6 in total), please visit the HSDB record page.

-In warm-blooded organisms, the nitro group is reduced to an amino group (5,2'-dichloro-4-aminosalicylanilide).
+In warm-blooded animals, the nitro group is reduced to the amino group (5,2'-dichloro-4'-aminosalicylic acid aniline).

 Toxicity/Toxicokinetics